jonasangstrom/uxrd/readme.md

 # uxrd

 A X-ray diffraction library with some usefull functions.

 ## Installation

-TBA
+clone using git and install

 ```bash
 git clone https://github.com/jonasangstrom/uxrd.git